-Often when the builders install prefabricated fireplaces, they will install a galvanized chase cover which sits flat on top of the chase.
+Often when the builders install prefabricated fireplaces, they will install a galvanized chase cover that sits flat on top of the chase.
 When snow sits on top of it, it weighs it down and allows water to puddle up, causing the galvanize chase cover to rust out and allow water to leak into the house.
-A certified chimney repair company can install a new stainless steel chase cover which won’t rust and is pitched to allow the water to run off.
+A certified chimney repair company can install a new stainless steel chase cover that won’t rust and is pitched to allow the water to run off.

 The wrong chimney liner

 Your chimney liner must be sized based on the appliance it’s serving, if the flue is too big for the device(s), the flue gasses will condensate.
 For wood-burning appliances, this means excessive creosote build up which can lead to chimney fires and for gas appliances this means moisture build up in the flue system which can cause the masonry to deteriorate and cause the moisture to leak out into the house.
 A certified chimney repair company can reline your chimney with the right size liner.

 “Cricket” is the term for a water deflector that is installed where the roof rises from the chimney.
 It is an excellent idea for a steep roof or chimneys more than 30 inches wide.
 As the rain runs down the roof toward the chimney, the cricket moves the water to the sides and on down to the gutter.

 There’s a clog in your chimney